Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experimental Setup

 This metric is typically estimated using $10^4$ samples (some more recent works use up to $2.5\times 10^5$ samples), where the sample-based dihedral angle distribution can still be a very coarse proxy for the underlying target distribution; for example, even in the two-dimensional Ramachandran marginals of alanine dipeptide, the qualitative appearance changes drastically as the number of reference samples increases from $10^4$ to $10^7$ (Figure~\ref{fig:appendix_aldp_10k_vs_1e7}).
 Especially to properly resolve the high-energy metastable region on the right side of the Ramachandran, which is crucial to be sensitive with respect to mode collapse, a large number of samples is necessary.
 Increasing the number of samples to match the $10^7$ samples we use for the metrics \textbf{RAM KL} and \textbf{TICA KL} would make Wasserstein-based evaluation prohibitively expensive, particularly when considering higher-dimensional torus products for longer peptides such as alanine hexapeptide.

-For these reasons, we focus on our KL-based metrics, which can be estimated reliably at very large sample sizes, and that we found to yield more stable and reliable comparisons.
+For these reasons, we focus on our KL-based metrics, which can be estimated reliably at very large sample sizes and which we found to yield more stable and reliable comparisons.